 This is the best Phuket tour in Phuket to get a cultural and scenic treat all in one.
 This program will enrich your holiday memories beyond the sun sea and sand of Phuket.

-Tick off some the best places to visit with what we think is the best tour in Phuket.
+Tick off some of the best places to visit with what we think is the best Phuket tour.
 From Wat Chalong – Phuket’s most beautiful and renowned monastery.
 Big Buddha and the famous sunset viewpoint at Promthep Cape – one of the most beautiful scenic panoramas on the island.

 Historic Phuket town is the island’s most atmospheric and delightful town.
 Before Phuket became a resort destination, it was an island of rubber trees and tin mines.
 Phuket town has attracted entrepreneurs and investors from different parts of the world such as China, India and Portugal, making it a colorful blend of cultural influences.

 First of all, start your day in the central part of Phuket City.
 The most attractive district of Phuket City is its historical Old Town where you can discover an exciting mix of old and new.
 A simple and sophisticated blend of cultural influences from diverse nations.
 The streets are heaving with beautifully preserved Sino-Portuguese architecture housing a variety of different shop houses, galleries, stylish guesthouses, cafés and restaurants.
 Not to mention Chinese shrines and Buddhist temples.
 Every Sunday, Phuket Walking Street is an extremely popular event held on Thalang Road that attracts thousands of visitors